 The inconsiderate behavior of a few can lead to unfortunate repercussions for future pet travelers and local pet owners.

 All this advance preparation takes some time, but it’s the secret to planning a pet friendly road trip that’s enjoyable for everyone.
-And, most importantly, you’ll be making memories with your canine best friend that will last a lifetime.
+And, most importantly, you’ll be making memories with your canine companion best friend that will last a lifetime.